JennChadwick/wai-arrm/content/content-author.md

 Content Creation is often used in marketing, but can also be a task assigned to a role within a product team.
 Content creation involves defining a content strategy, the writing or creation of the content or media for a product.
 The person who authors the content is responsible for making sure that content is accessible to people with disabilities.

-**Key Deliverables**
+**Key deliverable examples:**

-*   Body copy, managed content, scripts
-*   Taxonomies
-*   Writing guidelines
-*   Media files, including PDF, audio and video
+Body copy, managed content, scripts, taxonomies, written guidelines, media files including PDF, audio and video, etc.
-*   Etc.

-**Tasks include**
+**Tasks include:**

-*   Content authoring
-*   Media and documentation creation
-*   Content strategies definition
-*   Etc.
+Content authoring, media and documentation creation, content strategies definition, etc.

-**Example job titles for this role**
+**Example job titles for this role"**

-Content Strategist, Content Creator, Content Designer, Content Author, Digital Copywriter, UX Writer, Content Producer, Technical Writer, Information Developer, Content Developer.
+Content Strategist, Content Creator, Content Designer, Content Author, Digital Copywriter, UX Writer, Content Producer, Technical Writer, Information Developer, Content Developer

 ## Tasks to get started